 PALM COVE ACTIVITIES

-With the temptation of the ocean at your front door, there are many other ways to enjoy the water such as hiring kayaks, catamarans, paddle wheel bikes, jet skis, and kite surfing.
+With the temptation of the ocean at your front door, there are many other activities in Palm Cove that allow you to enjoy the water such as hiring kayaks, catamarans, paddle wheel bikes, jet skis, and kite surfing.
 You’ll find many of the companies set up along Williams Esplanade waiting to assist you with exciting outdoor adventures.

 Renowned for its fishing follow the pristine golden beach curves towards the northern end of the village stopping at the long jetty or cast your rod right off the beach.
 The most common species of fish that are caught from the jetty is Mackerel, but there are also lots of smaller species for the kids to catch.